PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 ### Fan-Out, Fan-In (扇出，扇入)

-Fan-out is a term to describe the process of starting multiple gortouine to handle input from the pipeline, and Fan-in is a term to describe the process of combining results into one channel.
+Fan-out is a term to describe the process of starting multiple goroutine to handle input from the pipeline, and Fan-in is a term to describe the process of combining results into one channel.

 Fanout one of your stages if both of the following apply: